Get help today 888-319-2606

 Crack Withdrawal Symptoms

 The effects of crack cocaine happen almost immediately but typically last for just a few minutes.
 Following a brief “high,” people can begin to feel withdrawal symptoms.
-Crack withdrawal symptoms can vary depending on the person; however, the most common symptoms include:1, 2, 3
+Crack withdrawal symptoms can vary depending on the person; however, the most common symptoms include:1,2,3

-- Depression.
+• Depression.

-- Fatigue.
+• Fatigue.

-- Sleep disturbances.
+• Sleep disturbances.

-- Increased appetite.
+• Increased appetite.

-- Slow thinking.
+• Slow thinking.

-- Headache.
+• Headache.

-- Cravings.
+• Cravings.

-Risks of Withdrawal
+Risks and Dangers of Crack Withdrawal

-Crack withdrawal symptoms are not typically life-threatening like they can be for other substances, but they can be difficult to deal with alone.
-The potential for harming oneself is the greatest risk people encounter when withdrawing from stimulants like crack cocaine.2 The risks of crack withdrawal make it important to seek support when quitting crack cocaine or other drugs.
-Other risks associated with crack withdrawal include:2, 3
+The risks of crack withdrawal make it important to seek support when quitting crack cocaine or other drugs.
+Other risks associated with crack withdrawal include:2,3

-- Depression.
+• Depression.
 People going through crack withdrawal can experience severe depression.
 There is an increased risk of suicide when someone is unable to stop using alone.

-- Cardiac complications.
+• Cardiac complications.
 Some people in detox experience heart problems related to their drug use.3

 Many people who use crack cocaine can start feeling withdrawal symptoms within a few hours to days.2 The onset and duration of crack withdrawal symptoms can vary depending on:2

-- How long a person has been using crack.
+• How long a person has been using crack.

-- How much crack a person uses.
+• How much crack a person uses.

-- If a person is coming off a binge.
+• If a person is coming off a binge.

-- Use of other substances like alcohol or prescription opioids.
+• Use of other substances like alcohol or prescription opioids.

 People who are coming off a crack cocaine binge may experience a “crash” soon after stopping use.
 This acute withdrawal phase is characterized by depression, anxiety, and agitation.2